Kwesi Arthur

 Emmanuel Kwesi Danso Arthur (born 18 December 1999), known professionally as Kwesi Arthur, is a Ghanaian rapper, singer and songwriter from Tema.
 He rose to fame in 2017 with the hit single "Grind Day", which received widespread acclaim, a co-sign and a chart-topping remix from rap heavyweights Sarkodie and Medikal.
 In 2019, his second EP, Live from Nkrumah Krom Vol II, garnered more than 2 million streams in the first week of its release.

 Arthur has won several accolades, including Rapper of the year and Hip Hop Song of the year at the Vodafone Ghana Music Awards as well as a Viewer's Choice Best International Act nomination at the 2018 BET Awards.
 He became the second Ghanaian rapper to be nominated for BET Hip Hop Awards Cypher after Sarkodie's nomination in 2019.

 Early life and education

 Kwesi Arthur was born on 18 December 1999 in Tema.
 He was raised in Tema Community 9 and is the second of four children with a brother named Benjamin Danso Arthur, who is popularly known as Dayonthetrack and is also a musician.
 After completing his high school education at Temasco in 2013, Kwesi's plans of furthering his education to study psychology and law at the University of Ghana came to a standstill due to a lack of funds.
 This led the rapper to consider a job offer as a security guard in Tema.
-Kwesi Arthur got the security job and worked for a day (he knew it wasn’t his calling) then decided to pursue his music career at a local recording studio instead.
-Here, he made a deal with the owner of the recording studio to learn music production and record for free; in exchange, Arthur had to perform menial tasks around the studio like sweeping and general maintenance.
-In 2016, he met management from Ground Up Chale, a social media movement for young artists in West Africa, where he recorded his hit record "Grind day" at their studios a year later.